-Welcome!
-I am so glad you stopped by!
-I have so much fun decorating my home, and I hope that above all, it shows!
-I don’t follow a lot of design rules…um, make that ANY design rules!
-I just follow my own design aesthetic and have fun.
+Welcome and thank you for stopping by!
+I have so much fun decorating my home and hope that above all, it shows!
+I don’t follow a lot of design rules, but try to follow my own design aesthetic and have fun.
 Since my tastes change all the time (and I get bored easily) it falls naturally that I change my decor daily.
 So, this is my front porch.
 I use all faux flowers and faux plants out here.
 I find it easier and cost-effective.
 My garden just beyond is managed by my gardener, and he does a much better job of keeping things alive than I do…hey, we all have our skill sets, right?

 This is what you see when the doors open, my front hall entry.
 I probably have the most fun decorating this space.
-I have three separate “vignette” areas in here: the one to the left with the black chest, the bench/mirror vignette, and then the space to the right (unseen in this photo) where my farmhouse table sits.
+There are three separate “vignette” areas in here: the one to the left with the black chest, the bench/mirror vignette, and then the space to the right (unseen in this photo) where my farmhouse table sits.
 I really love using mirrors because they reflect light, and they provide a go-with-everything-neutral palette.
-I like to choose interesting mirrors, window-panes are my current favorite.
-Each mirror I choose has something that makes it a statement on its own.
+Each mirror I choose has something that makes it a statement on its own, either a unique shape, or detail like windowpanes.
 I love to decorate the mirrors with seasonal wreaths and different banners for added detail.

 Here is closer look at my bench vignette.
 I have a ball decorating this spot.
 My husband looked at the bench when I first set it here said to me, “That looks nice Honey, but I’m not sure if anyone will every sit there” (insert laughing emoji face) AS IF THAT HAD ANYTHING AT ALL TO DO WITH IT!!!!
 He cracks me up!
 And luckily, I crack him up.